subhasishgosw5/Blockchain-Structure/README.md

 # Blockchain-Structure
-A simple structure of a blockchain
+A simple structure of a blockchain made using flask.
+Run the file and interact with the blockchain in localhost:5000